Transforming with conservation

-Bill Cooper, is a cattle farmer from Wythe County, Virginia, where he raises Angus cattle on the same land that his family has operated since 1941.
-Bill lives on the farm with his son, his grandchildren and great-grandchildren.
+Bill Cooper is a cattle farmer from Wythe County, Virginia, where he raises Angus cattle on the same land that his family has operated since 1941.
+Cooper lives on the farm with his son, his grandchildren and great-grandchildren.

 Improving the farm

-Bill turned eight acres of his farm into buffer areas with the Conservation Reserve Enhancement Program, administered by USDA’s Farm Service Agency.
+Cooper turned 8 acres of his farm into buffer areas with the Conservation Reserve Enhancement Program, administered by USDA’s Farm Service Agency.
 CREP is part of the Conservation Reserve Program, a voluntary program that provides yearly rental payments to farmers who agree to remove environmentally sensitive land from agricultural production and plant species that will improve environmental health and quality.

 With CREP, high-priority conservation goals are identified by the state, and then federal funds are supplemented with non-federal funds to achieve those goals.
 Participants remove cropland and marginal pastureland from agricultural production and convert the land to native grasses, trees and other vegetation or restore wetlands.

-With help from USDA, Bill added fencing, pipeline, water troughs, two wells, a stream crossing and cattle walkway, and over 1,100 trees to his Virginia farm.
+With help from USDA, Cooper added fencing, pipeline, water troughs, two wells, a stream crossing and cattle walkway, and over 1,100 trees to his Virginia farm.

 A beneficial investment

-In conjunction with his CREP participation, Bill also enrolled in Virginia’s Best Management Practice Program with the Big Walker Soil and Water Conservation District.
+In conjunction with his CREP participation, Cooper also enrolled in Virginia’s Best Management Practice Program with the Big Walker Soil and Water Conservation District.

 With both programs, he was able to add over 13,000 feet of fencing, 7,000 feet of pipeline, eight four-ball water troughs, two wells, stream crossing and cattle walkway, and over 1,100 trees.

-The fencing has made it easier for Bill to manage his cattle while also allowing him to extend his grazing ability by implementing rotational grazing.
+The fencing has made it easier for Cooper to manage his cattle while also allowing him to extend his grazing ability by implementing rotational grazing.

 (0) comments